openshift/enhancements/enhancements/installer/pre-flight-validations.md

 #### On-premise deployments

-As an administrator of an OpenShift cluster, I would like to verify that my OpenStack cloud meets all the performance, service and networking requirements necessary for a successful deployment.
+As an OpenShift administrator installing a new OpenShift cluster, I want the installation process to fail early when the requirements are not met for a successful installation.
+In such a case, I also want clear and actionable error messages right in the Installer output.

 #### CI debugging

-As an OpenShift developer, I would like to know if the CI flakes might be caused by transient environmental issues.
+As an OpenShift developer, I would like to rapidly identify failures caused by transient environmental issues.

-### Implementation Details/Notes/Constraints [optional]
+### Implementation Details/Notes/Constraints

 The validations must leave the environment unaltered.